bernhard-42/zeppelin-bokeh/Readme.md

 ## Preparation

-To sue Bokeh, you first need to initiate the zeppelinCommLayer (details see [https://github.com/bernhard-42/zeppelin-ipython-shim](https://github.com/bernhard-42/zeppelin-ipython-shim))
+To use Bokeh, you first need to initiate the ZeppelinCommLayer (details see [https://github.com/bernhard-42/zeppelin-ipython-shim](https://github.com/bernhard-42/zeppelin-ipython-shim))

 ```python
 %pyspark